 How to Cook Shrimp for Salad

 You’ll need cooled, cooked shrimp for this shrimp avocado salad.
-Poaching peeled, deveined raw shrimp in salted water with lemon wedges is a great way to ensure that they add lots of great flavor (the same method I use in this Shrimp Salad recipe).
+Poaching peeled, deveined raw shrimp in salted water with lemon wedges is a great way to ensure that they add lots of great flavor (The same method I use for this Shrimp Salad and this Seafood Pasta Salad).